-- #2 Myth: Mobile Security Will Breach Employee Privacy
+- Myth #2: Mobile Security Will Breach Employee Privacy

-- #4 Myth: Wearable Tech Doesn’t Need To Be Protected
+- Myth #4: Wearable Tech Doesn’t Need To Be Protected

-- #5 Myth: Employees Should Be Responsible For Mobile Tech Safety
+- Myth #5: Employees Should Be Responsible For Mobile Tech Safety

-- #6 Myth: Nothing Can Be Done If A Device Is Lost Or Stolen
+- Myth #6: Nothing Can Be Done If A Device Is Lost Or Stolen

-- #7 Myth: Mobile Antivirus Does Everything Needed To Protect Devices
+- Myth #7: Mobile Antivirus Does Everything Needed To Protect Devices

-- #8 Myth: MDM Will Protect Against Most Threats
+- Myth #8: MDM Will Protect Against Most Threats

-- #9 Myth: Mobile Devices Are Less Secure Than Desktop Devices
+- Myth #9: Mobile Devices Are Less Secure Than Desktop Devices

-- #10 Myth: It’s Harder To Monitor Mobile Devices
+- Myth #10: It’s Harder To Monitor Mobile Devices

 Mobile tech has long been important in the workplace, as more and more companies adopted it.
 This is even more so when the COVID-19 pandemic has forced workers to work from home.
 With the rise of mobile tech, there have been lots of worries and myths surrounding mobile security.
 This article will introduce you to some of the most popular myths out there and what you should really know about mobile security.

 This is one of the most common myths out there right now, and possibly one of the most dangerous ones.
-Workplace PCs are protected against security threats with anti virus security, firewalls, and so on.
+Workplace PCs are protected against security threats with anti-virus security, firewalls, and so on.
 This is designed to protect against any incoming online attacks.
-However, there are business owners out there who don’t believe that mobile security is important.
+However, there are business owners out there who do not believe that mobile security is important.

-That’s not true.
+That is not true.
 All incoming risks will be coming from online, and a mobile device connects to the internet faces the same risks as a desktop PC would.
-It’s so easy to open up a mobile device up to risk, too.
-Mobile devices are under even greater cybersecurity risks since it’s where most people complete their personal and work activities.
+It is so easy to open up a mobile device to risk, too.
+Mobile devices are under even greater cybersecurity risks since this is where most people complete their personal and work activities.
 For example, connecting to a malicious public WiFi can easily trigger data loss or data breach easily.

 There are some industries out there that are understanding the risks when it comes to mobile security.
 For example, most banks have procedures in place to protect against mobile threats.
-This is because with so many systems being online, they’re very vulnerable to attacks and robbery.
-While an in person robbery may be rather infrequent, online the bank can be fending against attempts up to 20 to 30 times per hour.
+This is because with so many systems being online, they are very vulnerable to attacks and robbery.
+While an in-person robbery may be rather infrequent, online the bank can be fending against attempts up to 20 to 30 times per hour.
 They cannot afford to have any chinks in their armor, and so they invest in mobile security.